htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 effectively limits the number of preemptions per resource per time interval.
 Note that ``PREEMPTION_REQUIREMENTS`` only applies to preemptions due to user priority.
-It does not have any effect if the machine’s ``RANK`` expression prefers a different job, or if the machine’s policy causes the job to vacate due to other activity on the machine.
+It does not have any effect if the machine's ``RANK`` expression prefers a different job, or if the machine's policy causes the job to vacate due to other activity on the machine.
 See section `Policy Configuration for Execute Hosts and for Submit Hosts <../admin-manual/policy-configuration.html>`__ for the current default policy on preemption.